How to Address Military Mail (APO/FPO/DPO) 2025: Complete Guide

 What postage do I use for military mail?

 Use domestic postage rates for APO/FPO/DPO addresses.
-A standard letter costs the same as domestic mail (currently $0.73) regardless of overseas location.
+A standard letter costs the same as domestic mail; check current First-Class rates if needed.

 How long does military mail take to deliver?